 Living with others is tough work.
-Whether it’s a college dorm room, an apartment, or a group house, a shared living space requires healthy doses of communication, compromise, and organizational skills to maintain positive roomie relations and a tidy living environment.
-Here at Closet America, we know a thing or two about keeping homes tidy — check out our tips for organizing a shared space with roommates.
+Whether it’s a college dorm room, an apartment, or a group house, a shared living space requires healthy doses of communication, compromise, and organizational skills to be a good roommate and have a tidy living environment.
+Here at Closet America, we know a thing or two about keeping homes tidy — check out our tips for living with a roommate and organizing a shared space with roommates.

 If you’re living with multiple people, the entryway of your home can become cluttered in minutes.
 Shoes, jackets, keys, mail – if it doesn’t have a specific home, it’s likely to end up on the floor.
 Implementing an organizational system that includes baskets, hooks, and shelves can keep the space tidy.